IoT-Dude/iot-dude.github.io/_posts/2022-10-14-TGIF-and-Data.md

 Something that stands out for me are the keyword Applied Observability and the prediction of marketing phasing out the use of social media individual data.

 <br>
-More about that later!
+More about that in my next post!

-v1.4
+v1.5